voithos/electroman/design/DESIGN.md

 Electroman Adventures is a fast-paced platformer with light RPG elements.
-The game takes place in a various industrial / cybertech environments, and follows the story of Electroman, the super powered in a flashy supah-suit.
+The game takes place in a various industrial / cybertech environments, and follows the story of Electroman, the super powered hero in a flashy supah-suit.

 ## Mechanics